VMjack64/SOC-Homelab/PART13BONUS.md

   - Text box: 30 GiB
   - Dropdown box: Left as whatever option is selected

-After creating the instance and remote connecting to it, I proceeded to install the Splunk forwarder, Sysmon, and Wireshark onto it.
+Afterwards, I connected to the instance through Kali w/ VPN enabled, then proceeded to install the Splunk forwarder, Sysmon, and Wireshark onto the instance.
 For the forwarder, I decided to have the events forwarded to the same index as my RDP Windows server (`windows-server-events`), as a way of learning how to manage multiple machines in the same index.
 To differentiate the instances, the hostname that I've given the test instance is **Compromised Windows Server 2022**.

 With all the necessary tools set up, I wanted to create a backup for my test instance, as well as for Kali.
 I managed to make one for the latter, but not for the former; on AWS’s free tier, the best option from what I've read was to create snapshots of my storage volume.
 However, there’s a catch:
 ![](/screenshots/336.png)